 Omega 3 fatty acids help to reduce inflammation in your body, reduces joint pain, can reduce your risk of heart disease, increases HDL (good fat) in your body and lowers triglyceride levels.
 Good sources include flax, chia or hemp seeds, walnuts, wild salmon and fresh tuna

 Sugar comes in many forms: dextrose, sucrose, molasses, high fructose corn syrup, or any sweetener that is not natural.
 Read all labels and look for hidden sugars in yogurt, spices, flavored waters, sauces, restaurant food, and ALL pre-packaged food.

 This includes bread, pasta, any wheat product, or white rice.

 This includes Aspartame, Sweet-N-Low, Sucralose, NutraSweet, Splenda, Truvia, Saccharine.

 Typically found in deli lunch meats – no smoked foods.

 Read labels and do not drink or eat anything artificially colored.

 Stay away from this preservative used to extend product shelf life.

 Track your weight and food pictures daily to help monitor your progress.
 Level 2 can be a very volatile time with your weight fluctuating between 1-2 pounds as you add in more complex foods that are harder to digest or as you experience food sensitivities.
-Working closely with your coach during Level 2 to identify such patterns and to establish portion control is key.
+Taking lots of logs during Level 2 to identify such patterns and to establish portion control is key.